Sesame: Culinary use

 Sesame seed is a common ingredient in many cuisines.
-Sesame seeds, also called benne, were brought into 17th-century colonial America by enslaved West Africans.
+Sesame seeds were brought into 17th-century colonial America by enslaved West Africans.
 The whole plant was used in West African cuisine.
 The seeds thickened soups and puddings, or were roasted and infused to produce a coffee-like drink.
 Oil from the seeds substituted for butter, and served as a shortening for cakes.
 The leaves on mature plants, which are rich in mucilage, can be used as a laxative as well as a treatment for dysentery and cholera.
 After arriving in North America, the plant was grown by slaves as a subsistence staple to supplement their weekly rations.
 In Caribbean cuisine, sugar and white sesame seeds are combined into a bar resembling peanut brittle and sold in stores and street corners, like Bahamian Benny cakes.

-In Asia, sesame seeds are sprinkled onto sushi-style foods.
 In Japan, whole seeds are found in many salads and baked snacks, and tan and black sesame seed varieties are roasted and used to make the flavouring gomashio.
 Ground black sesame and rice form zhimahu, a Chinese dessert and breakfast dish.
 The seeds and oil are used extensively in India, where sesame seeds mixed with heated jaggery, sugar, or palm sugar are made into balls and bars similar to peanut brittle or nut clusters and eaten as snacks, such as chikki.

 Sesame is a common ingredient in Middle Eastern cuisine.
 The seeds are made into tahini paste and sweet halva.
 It is a common component of the Levantine spice mixture za'atar, popular throughout the Middle East.

 In Southern Italian cuisine, traditional sesame seed confections are one of many culinary remnants of the Arabic period.
 These include a brittle-style torrone served at Christmas known as giurgiulena (from the Arabic juljulàn) and a lightly sweet, seed-covered biscuit called reginelle or sesamini.
 Similar sweets are found in neighboring cultures throughout the Mediterranean.

 Sesame oil is sometimes used for cooking, though not all varieties are suitable for high-temperature frying.
 The "toasted" form of the oil (as distinguished from the "cold-pressed" form) has a distinctive pleasant aroma and taste, and is sometimes used as a table condiment.